Kimono Draggin': History

 Kimono Draggin' went back in the studio in 2007 with Scott Amore and recorded what would later become "Space Orphans", but the band became sidetracked and embarked on a European Tour.
 The tour was created around an invitation to perform at Zappanale 18 in Bad Doberan Germany (a music festival memorializing the late Frank Zappa).
 Kimono Draggin' successfully performed a mostly original set to the sea of Frank Zappa fans that stood before them.
 The band supported additional acts on the festival, including Frank Zappa veterans Chad Wackerman, Don Preston and Napoleon Murphy Brock.
 This performance gained the attention of Peter Van Laarhoven of the Belgian music magazine, United Mutations.
 Van Laarhoven states, "...the band has evolved quite a lot the last couple of years.
 The power and the Beefheart approach are still there, but it's all more balanced."
 During this time period the band performed live on BBC Radio Humberside with Alan Raw at their Queen's Gardens, Hull studios.
 The tour also saw Kimono perform memorable gigs at The Star and Garter in Manchester, England and Tapas la Movida in Nice, France.

 The trio took a brief hiatus in 2008, rarely performing live.
 In the summer they began writing diligently and then began performing heavily around New England supporting Philo Cramer (formerly of Fear) and Richard Lloyd (formerly of Television).
 In the summer of 2009, Kimono Draggin' was discovered by 2 former recording students of Murray Krugman (producer of Blue Öyster Cult).
 Matt Labozza and Kurt Daniello invited the band into the studios at University of New Haven where they recorded their second full-length album titled "We Are The Dudes".
 During this time, the band decided to finally finish and release "Space Orphans" as well.
 In support of this double-album release, Kimono Draggin' threw a CD Release party in December 2009 performing with guests, Fighting Cocks (featuring Philo Cramer from Fear) and Continental (featuring Rick Barton formerly of Dropkick Murphys).
 Upon the successful release of both albums, the band filmed a music video for the song 'Ello Dudes which features the bandmates as violent troublemakers who kidnap and torture two random people.
 The video was inspired by the work of Stanley Kubrick.
 Shortly after the video's premier, the band was approached by Verbicide Magazine for a feature interview.
-In 2011, the band recorded their 4th and final full-length album,'Kimono Gold' in January.
+In 2011, the band recorded their 4th full-length album,'Kimono Gold' in January.